Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-Under State Snapshot, each State’s overall performance is compared with the national overall estimate.
-State performance for a priority population (e.g., women, children) is also compared with the national overall estimate, not the national estimate for the priority population.
-This approach is in contrast to the comparison with an achievable benchmark in which the comparison is with the average of the top 10% of States.
+Each State’s performance is compared with the national overall estimate.
+Data for each subject area and topic is also compared with the national overall estimate, not the national estimate for the topic.
+This approach is in contrast to the comparison with an achievable benchmark in which the comparison is with the average of the top 10% of states.

 These comparison categories are defined based on a statistical test for differences: